The Historic Yellowstone Trail

 Gold was discovered there in the 1890s, and the town quickly gained a reputation as one of the most lawless and violent in Chelan County.
 By 1956, the town had been dismantled to make way for the new highway, leaving only a historical marker and a parking area.

 The north end of the 13-mile stretch of Old Blewett Highway is accessible two miles south of Blewett and is now maintained by the U.S. Forest Service.
-The road is smooth and passable by car, though it’s essentially a one-lane route, so caution is needed around curves.
+The road is smooth and passable by car, though it’s essentially a one-lane road, so caution is needed around curves.
 As we navigated the winding road, I couldn't help but wonder what it must have been like to drive it in 1925.
 Each turn felt precarious, especially since you can’t see oncoming traffic around most curves.
 Thankfully, we didn’t encounter any vehicles—just a pair of cyclists struggling up the 5% grade.

 We finally reached the summit and stopped at the site of the Top O' The Hill Resort and Café, which was built in 1920.
-Although the resort burned down a few years later, a new diner called Stu’s Lunch was built in the 1930s and 1940s, providing travelers with a place to rest and enjoy a hot meal.
+Although the resort burned down a few years later, a new diner called Stu’s Lunch was built in the 1930s and lasted through the 1940s, providing travelers with a place to rest and enjoy a hot meal.

-Before the paved road was constructed in the 1920s, the old wagon road, established as State Route #7 in 1908, had steep grades of over 25%.
+Before the paved road was constructed in the 1920s, the old wagon road, was designated as State Route #7 in 1908, and had steep grades of over 25%.
 It was common for motorists to push their cars over the summit in hot weather due to engine problems.
-Many travelers also burned their brakes descending the dirt road.
+Many travelers also burned their brakes descending the steep dirt road.
 One driver lost his brakes, and while his daughters jumped from the car, he rode it to the bottom, suffering only minor injuries.
 Some motorists even tied logs to the backs of their cars to help slow their descent.

 Unfortunately, not all survived these treacherous conditions—there were fatalities when cars plunged over the grade.
 A few miles south of the summit, we stopped at Echo Point, the highest switchback on the southern side of the pass, which offers stunning views.
 Named after the Cle Elum Echo newspaper, which promoted the route for travel and tourism, Echo Point provided a brief respite.
 While there, I spotted an apple tree and wondered if it had been planted by a passing motorist tossing an apple core out the window years ago.